AntoineBBR/Robot-Controller-With-Leap-Motion/README.md

 1. DownLoad & Install the Leap Motion software [here](https://developer.leapmotion.com/tracking-software-download)
 2. Plug your Leap Motion device
 3. Activate the Bluetooth on your computer
-4. Pair your LegoV3MindStorms and your computer (add a Bluetooth device -> click on the "DeviceName" to Connect -> accept the paring on your brick -> add a ping code on it -> fill the connection field with the same code on your computer -> Everything's done!)
+4. Pair your LegoV3MindStorms and your computer (Computer's Settings -> add a Bluetooth device -> click on the "DeviceName" to Connect -> accept the paring on your brick -> add a ping code on it -> fill the connection field with the same code on your computer -> Everything's done!)
 5. Launch the `RobotLego.sln` located in the folder: `./App/RobotLego`
 6. Build & Run the solution. (make sure that `LegoController` is the starting project)
 7. Click the button "Scan" on the top-right corner of the window